Table of Contents

 If you want mountains, head to Hurricane Ridge.
 Located just south of Port Angeles, this is one of the most popular areas of the park, so arrive early.
 In fact, the parking lot often fills up by mid-morning in the summer.

 There is a visitor center at the top, so if you didn’t make it to the one in Port Angeles, you’ve got another opportunity.
-The shop downstairs is one of the best places to find souvenirs in the entire park.
+The shop downstairs is one of the best places to find souvenirs in Olympic National Park.

 From the parking lot and visitor center, you are surrounded by amazing mountain views.
 If you want to stretch your legs a bit, there is a network of mostly-paved trails opposite the visitor center.
 We spent about an hour walking these trails and checking out the views in all directions.